This year you've committed to moving away from the status quo – to change.

 - Parking Operations

-Every department representative needs to have the ability to view and manage their own department’s incident management dispatch queue within the command center.
+Every department representative needs to have the ability to view and manage their own department's incident management dispatch queue within the operations center.

-The back-of-house command center is set up in a separate location to mitigate confusion for departments, enhancing effective communication.
+The back-of-house operations center is set up separately to mitigate confusion for departments, enhancing effective communication.